Historic sites and museums in Berkeley County, WV

 Adam Stephen House and the Triple Brick Museum

 Built of native limestone in the late 1770s to early 1780s, the Adam Stephen House is a fine example of colonial stone architecture.
-The land on which the house was constructed was purchased by Adam Stephen in 1770 as part of a 255-acre tract.
+The land on which the house was constructed and purchased by Adam Stephen in 1770 as part of a 255-acre tract.
 The house has been restored and is furnished with period pieces.

 The Belle Boyd house is open 7 days a week.
-Hours: Weekdays 9-4 and weekends 9-4.
+Hours: Monday through Friday, 9:00 a.m.-4:00 p.m., and weekends, 9:00 a.m.- 4:00 p.m.
 Closed only on Christmas Eve, Christmas Day, New Years Day, Easter and Thanksgiving.

 The Berkeley County Historical Society Archives Center

-Located next door to the Belle Boyd house, the Historical Society has a wealth of photographs, family records, maps, books, microfiche and more, in a collection that includes family portraits, architectural subjects, industry & events in the history of Berkeley County and surrounding areas.
-Additionally, there is an extensive, searchable database of People Photographs that will aid the family genealogist or researcher.
-When visiting enjoy a stop in the Herb Garden.
+Located next door to the Belle Boyd house, the Historical Society boasts a wealth of photographs, family records, maps, books, microfiche, and more, in a collection that includes family portraits, architectural subjects, industry, and events in the history of Berkeley County and surrounding areas.

 Open by appointment only.
 Please email bchs@historicberkeley.org for more information.